sparida/TakeHomeTestSolution/README.md

 # To run main file execute:
 $ python3 Policies.py

-This will run a series of tests using simulated API datat contained in text files within the "APIFiles" folder
+This will run a series of tests using simulated API data contained in text files within the "APIFiles" folder

 # Further Tests
 "Policies.py" uses "DataAPI.py" and "Member.py"